Oriyn/Resume/README.md

 ## Programming/Software Experience

+- OS Experience
+  - Very proficient in working with UNIX/LINUX operating systems
+  -

 - Programming Languages
    - C#
    - Python
    - Linux Scripting
    - SQL

  - Database
-   - Created Logical Databases in Oracle and SQLServer From ERD and Database Diagrams.
+   - Implemented Logical Databases in Oracle and SQLServer
+   - Sufficient in applying and working with ERD and Database Diagrams.
    - Familliar with both Microsoft Transact-SQL and Oracle PL/SQL.